-Sliding fee scales and multi-child discounts – some child care programs offer adjustable rates dependent upon the income of the family and/or the number of children enrolled at the program.
+Ask about sliding fee scales and multi-child discounts.
+Some child care programs offer adjustable rates dependent upon the income of the family and/or the number of children enrolled at the program.
 Check with the child care program to see what is available.

-Paying with a dependent care flexible spending account – a flexible spending account (FSA) through your employer allows you to pay for medical and child care expenses using pre-tax dollars, saving money by reducing your tax liability.
+Consider paying with a dependent care flexible spending account.
+A flexible spending account (FSA) through your employer allows you to pay for medical and child care expenses using pre-tax dollars, saving money by reducing your tax liability.
 Check with your employers to see if you have access to a FSA.